rktjmp/fennel-cljlib/doc/core.md

 (into ({}) ([to]) ([to from]) ([to xform from]))
 ```

-Returns a new coll consisting of to-coll with all of the items of
+Returns a new coll consisting of `to` with all of the items of
-  from-coll conjoined.
-A transducer may be supplied.
+  `from` conjoined.
+A transducer `xform` may be supplied.

 ### Examples